András Pándy

-András Pándy (1 June 1927 – 23 December 2013) was a Hungarian-Belgian serial killer, convicted for the murder of six family members in Brussels between 1986 and 1990.
+András Pándy (1 June 1927 – 23 December 2013) was a Hungarian-Belgian pastor and a serial killer, convicted for the murder of six family members in Brussels between 1986 and 1990.

 Originally from Hungary, Pándy is believed to have killed his wife, ex-wife, two biological children, and two step-children who disappeared mysteriously, with the assistance of his daughter, Ágnes.
-Additionally, he had started abusive incestuous relationships with Ágnes and a third step-child who survived.
-In 1992, Belgian and Hungarian police began investigating Pándy, which resulted in his arrest in 1997, and conviction in 2002.
+Additionally, he started abusive incestuous relationships with Ágnes and a third step-child who survived.
+In 1992, Belgian and Hungarian police began investigating Pándy, which resulted in his arrest in 1997 and conviction in 2002.
 Furthermore, the skeletal remains of seven more unknown women and one man were found in one of his houses.
 A religious teacher and clergyman, he was dubbed "Father Bluebeard" by some of the Belgian press.

-Pándy had been serving a life sentence without parole when he died on 23 December 2013.
+Pándy was serving a life sentence without parole when he died on 23 December 2013.